ArjunBharani/Digital-Forensic-Tool/README.md

     - Installation Command: `pip install googlesearch-python`

 Make sure to run these commands in your terminal or command prompt to install the necessary packages.
+Once the necessary packages have been installed, run `app.py` file in the terminal using python.
+The command for that is, `python app.py` .
+The application will be up and running in your local system in https://127.0.0.1 or whatever URL you see displayed in the terminal.
+Please click on that to reach the website.